bow-simulation/virtualbow-website/docs/resources.md

 Bow Simulator allows you to evaluate specific bow designs, but it doesn't really tell you how to design a good bow.
 If you want to learn about bow design you could have a look at the following sources:

-* *The Traditional Bowyer's Bible*, Volume 1, Chapter 3: *Bow Design and Performance* by Tim Baker is probably the most complete work on this topic.
+* *The Traditional Bowyer's Bible*, Volume 1, Chapter 3: *Bow Design and Performance* by Tim Baker is probably the most complete source on this topic.
 All the common design decisions and their performance implications are explained in a very practical and understandable way.

 * The [article on bow design](http://crossbow.wikia.com/wiki/Bow_design) from the [crossbow building wiki](http://crossbow.wikia.com/wiki/Crossbow_Building_Wiki) is also a good read.